warning

 On page 84, Mia's mother says that life is not fair for them due to being immigrants.

+What do you think she means?
+Pause the video here while you refer to the text and share with someone nearby, what do you think Mia's mother means?
 Alex says, "Mia's mother could be referring to the limited job opportunities they had, low wages for work and difficulty accessing healthcare."
-Yeah, thanks for sharing that idea, Alex, I wonder if you came up with something similar.
+Yeah, thanks for sharing that idea, Alex.

-Towards the resolution of the novel, Mia writes a letter to the businesses near her motel telling them that the list of bad customers is discriminatory.
+Towards the resolution of the novel, Mia writes a letter to the businesses near her motel, telling them that the list of bad customers is discriminatory.

 Discrimination means treating a person or group of people differently and unfairly because of a certain characteristic.

-Can you think of other examples of discrimination in "Front Desk"?
-Pause a video while you refer to the text and share with someone nearby.
+Refer to the text, can you think of other examples of discrimination in "Front Desk"?
+Pause a video while you refer to the text and share with someone nearby, and taking care, 'cause this can be a difficult subject.

-Thank you for sharing.
+Okay, thank you for sharing.

-"Hank experiences discrimination both by Mr. Yao and the police as he's accused of stealing a customer's car.
+Here's a response from Andeep, "Hank experiences discrimination both by Mr. Yao and the police as he's accused of stealing a customer's car.

 I wonder what examples you came up with.

-If you selected those first two.
+Well done if you selected those first two.

 Sure, they were not able to earn enough money to survive without making sacrifices and they experienced prejudice and discrimination.